II.TERMS OF REFERENCE

 Counterpart(s): DNSAM; Supply and Asset Management directorate staff.

-Duration: 8 months, with possibility of extension based on workplan requirements, funding and performance.
+Duration: 1 year, with possibility of extension based on performance.

 Location: Ministry of Finance, Dili, Timor-Leste

-· Demonstrated skills in developing effective working relationships with senior government officials, management, stakeholders, and directorate staff.
+· Ability to develop effective working relationships with senior government officials, management, stakeholders, international advisors and directorate staff.

-· Demonstrated skills and experience in facilitating consultative processes that effectively engage stakeholders.
+· Experience in facilitating or supporting consultative processes to engage stakeholders.

-· Ability to build the capacity of staff through a range of modalities.
+· Knowledge of capacity development and a commitment to build the capacity of staff through a range of activities.

 II.
 Project Background